This Is Not a Future Problem Link to heading

 AI-Assisted Review at the Registry Level Link to heading

 Here is an irony: the same AI models that can be tricked by prompt injection can also be used to detect supply chain attacks.
-A model that reviews every new package version, comparing the diff against the package’s historical behaviour, flagging unexpected dependency additions, detecting obfuscated code patterns, and raising alerts on anomalous publishing activity could catch attacks like the axios compromise before they reach developers.
+A model that reviews every new package version, comparing the diff against the package’s historical behaviour, flagging unexpected dependency additions, detecting obfuscated code patterns, and raising alerts on anomalous publishing activity could catch attacks like the Axios compromise before they reach developers.

 This is not hypothetical.
 The pattern analysis required is well within the capability of current models.
 The question is whether registries will invest in deploying it, and whether the false positive rate can be kept low enough to be useful.